-I have been blessed to have had the opportunity and ability to travel throughout Australia on many, many occasions, both as an independent biodiversity consultant, as an employee of the Australian Museum) and privately.
-Since my first serious trip in 1992 I feel myself lucky to have seen (and photographed) some stunning, often unique, wildlife, and I am delighted to be able to now share these experiences with you on my new range of wildlife photography tours.
+I have been blessed to have had the opportunity and ability to travel throughout Australia on many, many occasions, both for work (either as an independent biodiversity consultant or as an employee of the Australian Museum) and privately.
+Since my first serious trip in 1992 I feel myself lucky to have seen (and photographed) some stunning, often unique wildlife, and I am delighted to be able to now share these experiences with you on my new range of wildlife photography tours.

 You can check out the regular list of tours here, or you can suggest your own individual or group tour and I’ll try and find a way to make it a reality for you.
 I can tailor tours to cater for individual needs, wishes and requirements, and I will try my absolute best to help all of the participants get the wildlife images they are after.
 You don’t even have to bring all of your own gear if you can’t fit it in your luggage!
 Just let me know when booking and I will make my Nikon gear and tripods available for your use – subject to availability and demand – just bring your own memory cards.

 In addition to my travel experience, I have researched and written or contributed to over twenty books or scientific on Australasia’s major vertebrate and invertebrate wildlife fauna and write a regular column for Australian Geographic Magazine, so you can rest assured that you will get more from my tours than just great images.